Fera13/Pig_repo/README.md

 About pig dice game
 --------------------------

 This project is based on the Pig Dice Game.
-The Pig Dice Game is a game usually played with a real dice between two players.
+The Pig Dice Game is a game usually played with a real dice between two or more players.
 The goal of the game is to reach 100 points before the other player.
 Pig Dice Game is a round based game where the player chooses how many times they would like to roll each round.
 If the player recieves a 1 from rolling the dice the round total will be set to 0 points.
 If the player chooses to stop rolling before recieving a 1, the round total will be added to the total score of the player.

 Project description
 --------------------------

 When you start the game the main menu will pop up.
 From there you can choose from a variety of options, including starting a game, viewing high scores, updating names, deleting existing players, showing game rules and of course quitting.
 When you start the game you can either play against a friend or play against our AI called "Weird Ai Yankovic".
 The AI has three different difficulties, easy, normal and hard.
 The easy one has a larger chance of getting 1's while rolling, the normal one has the same odds as a regular human and the hard mode has a higher chance of rolling high numbers such as 5 and 6.
-In order to determine how many times the AI should roll, we use a random int to ask the AI how many times it wants to roll.
-The random is in range from 1 to 7 on hard and normal, and for easy it either rolls a low amount such as 1 or 2 or a lot of rolls ranging from 5 to 7.
+In order to determine how many times the AI should roll, we use a random int to choose how many times the AI will roll.
+The random is number between 1 to 6 on hard and normal, and for easy it either rolls a low amount such as 1 or 2 or a lot of rolls ranging from 5 to 7.

 After a game is finished the high score will be updated accordingly by using different files.
 If the player had a better score than the players already on the high score it will get replaced in a dictionary and then it will write the new updated list to the file.
 That enables us to keep the high score even when quitting the game.
 The same works for the existing players, only that we work with a list instead of a dictionary.

 When a player starts the round, he first enters how many times he/she wants to roll.
-Once the player has given us how many times it would like to roll it will generate a number between 1 - 6 (the surfaces of a regular dice) for the amount of times the player wished to roll.
+Once the player has given us how many times they would like to roll it will generate a number between 1 - 6 (the surfaces of a regular dice) for the amount of times the player wished to roll.
 If the player recieved a 1 however, the round total will be 0.
 Otherwise all the points from the roll will be added up and later returned and added to the total score for the player.

 How to install the game
 --------------------------

-In order to install the game you first need to download the files from https://github.com/Fera13/Pig_repo.
+In order to install the game you first need to clone the repo from https://github.com/Fera13/Pig_repo.
 Once you have downloaded all the files you can check that you have the correct version of python by following the steps below.
 Once you have python installed, you can either use this through your command line, through an IDE like Visual Studio Code or by using Git Bash.
 When you want to run the game through the command line you need to enter the directory where you downloaded the game files and then enter the folder "Pig".
 Once you are in "Pig" you can write "python main.py" and the game should start.
 If the game is not running, make sure you are in the "Pig" folder and not the "Pig_Repo" folder.
 May the odds ever be in your favor!

 Get going